 Automotive Paint Protection Film (PPF) keeps your car looking better for longer.

 That’s the biggest and most important takeaway when it comes to PPF.
 And if that’s all you want or need to know about it, please feel free to explore other areas of our website right now.
-However, since almost all of our customers at Exclusive Paint Protection Charlotte – PPF, Ceramic Coating & Window Tinting are car enthusiasts (to put it mildly), we want to provide some background about PPF that will put its role, history and importance into context.
+However, since almost all of our customers at Exclusive Paint Protection – Detailing, PPF, Ceramic Coating & Window Tinting are car enthusiasts (to put it mildly), we want to provide some background about PPF that will put its role, history and importance into context.

 The Basics